 The Company earns per year over EUR 180.0 million of written premiums from the Global Employee Benefits Solutions business.
 With such amounts of cash per year, liquidity problems are not likely to arise.
 In terms of investment policy, a certain minimum level of cash is always available in the accounts, also allowing facing liquidity risk.
+Finally, a weekly monitoring has been put in place to manage closely future liquidity needs.
 Repurchase agreements can be used to ensure short-term refinancing for unexpected liquidity shortfalls.

-The expected profit included in future premiums as defined by the Solvency II framework is equal to EUR 8.7 million.
+The expected profit included in future premiums as defined by the Solvency II framework is equal to EUR 12.2 million.